How to train your dog for stress-free car rides

 As you progress to longer drives, it would be a good idea to break the journey with a pleasant walk so that getting in the car begins to be associated with fun activities.

-Some dogs will settle happily quickly.
+Some dogs will settle happily and quickly.
 Others may need many short sessions over a number of days to get really comfortable.

 If your puppy is regularly carsick, it will often resolve itself as they get older.
 If not, speak to your vet about possible remedies.